Chrome Squatch Concert Tour USA

 As for the concert, the band played well and then some.
 They left a happy audience, all the pubescent chicks as well as the adults who paid for the tickets.
 But one song in particular, SOS, especially with the opulent computer light-show, had impressed them prodigiously.

 It was the first time the band had ever performed that song in public.
 Not one of their own, but a French song Scott had heard on YourTube and brought to Adam's attention.
 Several male singers have performed it on various TV talent shows because it's the perfect show-off & blow-your-mind number, demanding a truly extreme vocal range.
-It is popularly called SOS although the actual title is SOS d'un terrien de détresse, which most Americans can't deal with.
-They based their rendition on the Dimash Kudaibergen version (singer from Kazakhstan), which was pretty spectacular, one had to admit. (go ahead, check it out online)
+It is popularly called SOS although the actual title is SOS d'un terrien en détresse, which most Americans can't deal with. (translated: this is an SOS from an Earthling in distress) They based their rendition on the Dimash Kudaibergen version (singer from Kazakhstan), which was pretty spectacular, one had to admit. (go ahead, check it out online)

-So they did it onstage with digital lightning flashing and synthesizer thunder booming.
-Adam's vocals starting oput so sweet and mellow, then shooting up from the deepest harmonious bass growl to a mind-numbing highest possible Bigfoot howl, then up an octave more just to astound the audience and immediately up yet another octave higher, just to blow their minds.
-The whole theater building was quivering.
+So they did it onstage with digital lightning blitzing and synthesizer thunder ka-booming.
+Adam's vocals starting out sweet and low, a deep and harmonious bass growl, then went climbing up tone by tone to a mind-numbingly high Bigfoot howl that had people raising their hands in halleluyah, then up another octave to really astound the audience and finally up yet one more octave (higher than humanly possible), just to blow their minds.
+The whole theater building quivered.

 The audience was stunned, squinting their eyes, holding their heads, literally gasping in awe.
 Some looked scared.
 Shocked, enthralled, but shocked nonetheless: the volume, the range, the impossibly long-sustained notes, the power of his voice perhaps properly unleashed for the first time ever.
 The afterwards applause was hysterical.